MaximeVivier/Articles/blog-posts/step-function-learnings/step-function-logs-learning.md

 ![Logs of Standard State Machine is in the AWS Step Function service](./assets/one-log-group.png 'Logs of Standard State Machine is in the AWS Step Function service')

-## CDK is your best friend
+## :computer: CDK is your best friend

 ![CDK is da real MVP](./assets/youDaRealMVP.jpeg 'CDK is da real MVP')

 All you need is to create a log group, configure it and then attach it to the State Machine via the logs prop.
-If you want to jump directly to the snippet [here](#how-to-configure-logs-in-an-express-step-function-in-cdk) is a shortcut.
+If you want to jump directly to the snippet [here](#white_check_mark-how-to-configure-logs-in-an-express-step-function-in-cdk) is a shortcut.

 The cdk handles all the work of creating the role for the step function to write inside CloudWatch.